The matrix taxonomy of finitely complete categories: Matrix classes

-In the more general context of regular categories~\cite{BarrGrilletOsdol1971} in the place of Barr-exact categories with coequalizers, these become equivalence-distributive Mal'tsev categories in the sense of~\cite{GranRodeloNguefeu2020}, where the link with strict $M$-closedness, for the $M$ above, is established.
-It is easy to prove (and it will be done in Section~\ref{sec:context sensitivity} as an application of our algorithm) that further extension to the left exact context gives us the matrix class of Mal'tsev majority categories, already considered in~\cite{Hoefnagel2019a}.
-In this paper, we thus refer to arithmetical categories as (left exact) Mal'tsev majority categories.
+In the more general context of regular categories~\cite{BarrGrilletOsdol1971} in the place of Barr-exact categories with coequalisers, these become equivalence distributive Mal'tsev categories in the sense of~\cite{GranRodeloNguefeu2020}, where the link with strict $M$-closedness, for the $M$ above, is established.
+It is easy to prove (and it will be done in Section~\ref{sec:context sensitivity} as an application of our algorithm) that further extension to the finitely complete context gives us the matrix class of Mal'tsev majority categories, already considered in~\cite{Hoefnagel2019a}.
+In this paper, we thus refer to arithmetical categories as (finitely complete) Mal'tsev majority categories.
 The universal-algebraic origin of the matrix class of arithmetical categories --- the collection of arithmetical varieties in the sense of~\cite{Pixley1963,Pixley1971,Pixley1972}, can be described in any of the following equivalent ways (among many others): \begin{itemize} \item as varieties that contain a \emph{Pixley term}, i.e., a ternary term $p$ satisfying

 \item as those Mal'tsev varieties where algebras have distributive congruence lattices,

 \item as those Mal'tsev varieties that contain a majority term. \end{itemize} Varieties containing Boolean algebra operations are arithmetical (a Boolean algebra is both a group-like and a lattice-like structure).
 The term $p$ above can be expressed using the Boolean operations as follows: